LukasTD/NaoParse/README.md

+# Important Update
+  So, I'm quite late to put this up since I haven't played Mabinogi in years but I have received word that players were banned for the use of Morrighan, the packet reader mentioned below.
+So, if you're thinking of using NaoParse, don't use Morrighan.
+Which means you would have to have acess to something else that used Alissa.
+I'm unfamiliar with any public alternatives unfortunately, I wish you the best of luck!

 # NaoParse
  Nao Parse is a small and simple damage parser that was written based on [MabiPale2](https://github.com/exectails/MabiPale2).
 It also includes a handy small ping indicator on the top right!
 To use this you need a proxy to intercept the packets sent to and from Mabinogi.
 I suggest using [Morrighan](https://github.com/exectails/Morrighan).